evolvere-tech/cisco-aci-cli/README.md

 	python acli.py

 File settings/aci_settings.py needs to be amended prior running the script with respective credentials for APIC controllers.
-Multiple fabrics are supported by the script: if either username or password are not specified the script will request the login credentials.
+Multiple fabrics are supported by the script: if either username or password are not specified the script will prompt for the login credentials.

 # Usage